-The Master Programme in Global Health prepares you for leadership in promoting global health.
-This programme equips you with skills to appreciate and analyse global health problems and to develop and evaluate actions to improve public health.
+The Master's Programme in Global Health prepares you to play a leading role in promoting global health.
+You will be equipped with skills to appreciate and analyse global health problems and to develop and evaluate actions to improve public health.
 The programme is composed of compulsory and elective courses and includes planning, performing, analysing and reporting an independent research project in the field of global health.

 Why this programme?

 The overall aim of the Master's Programme in Global Health is to provide a deeper understanding of the current challenges and solutions in global health.
 The programme vill prepare the students to take an active part in Agenda 2030 and beyond as implementers and/or researchers.

 Building on scientific research and the diverse experiences and backgrounds of students and teachers the programme will provide a transdisciplinary perspective to the field of global health.
 Departing from a focus on women's and children's health the programme strives to incorporate multiple topics relevant to global health, including nutrition, migration, and health systems strengthening.

 be able to analyse global health challenges

 develop and evaluate interventions in order to improve global health and public health